 While edge AI offers compelling advantages for time-sensitive applications, it doesn't necessarily replace cloud processing entirely.
 Many manufacturers are finding optimal results with hybrid architectures that leverage both approaches:

-This balanced approach maximizes the strengths of both paradigms—the immediacy of edge with the scalability and aggregation capabilities of cloud.
+A balanced approach maximizes the strengths of both paradigms—the immediacy of edge with the scalability and aggregation capabilities of cloud.

 Manufacturers considering edge AI adoption should evaluate: